inesekr/CvApp/README.md

 # CvApp
 ---
 ## Short review
-CvApp is created for creating, editing, deleting CVs, as well as for nicely displaying on screen for printing out one specific CV.
+<p>CvApp is created for creating, editing, deleting CVs, as well as for nicely displaying on screen for printing out one specific CV.
-It contains now 3 sections - genral info, languages and education (more sections can be added for real-life usage).
+It contains now 3 sections - genral info, languages and education (more sections can be added for real-life usage).</p>
 ---
 ## Technologies used
 C# ASP.NET Core WEB